 Foxton is a small village in South Cambridgeshire with a population of around 1,250 people.
-Located about 7 miles south-west of Cambridge it is served by a railway station on the main Cambridge to London King’s Cross line.
+Located about seven miles south-west of Cambridge it is served by a railway station on the main Cambridge to London King’s Cross line.
 It is in a rural location surrounded by farmland.

 There are a number of fifteenth- and sixteenth-century houses throughout the village as well as a thirteenth-century church dedicated to St Laurence.
 The village also has its own primary school, pre-school, shop and post office, public house, and village hall with adjoining sports facilities.